-The rules regarding the posterior review have been significantly changed by the rules of the Fundamental Law.
-Meanwhile until 31 December 2011 anyone, without legal interest could submit a petition asking the constitutional review of a legal norm, according to the new rules, beginning from 1 January 2012 such proceeding can be initiated only by the Government, by one-quarter of the Members of Parliament, the Commissioner of Fundamental Rights (ombudsman), the President of the Curia or by the the General Prosecutor.
+The posterior abstract norm control can be initiated by the Government, by one-quarter of the Members of Parliament, the Commissioner of Fundamental Rights (ombudsman), the President of the Curia or by the the Prosecutor General.

-If, upon the petition, the challenged law is found to be contrary to the Fundamental Law, the Court annuls it.
+If, upon the petition, the challenged legal provision is found to be contrary to the Fundamental Law, the Court annuls the norm.